 Two buses run directly from Dehradun to Sankri, one at 5 AM and one at 8 AM from the Mussoorie Bus stands in Dehradun.
-Bus fare is around Rs 300/- and takes around 10 hours to reach Sankri from DEhardun.
-Buses run from the Mussoorie Bus Stand which is 4 km away from ISBT and a half km away from railway station.
+Bus fare is around Rs 300/- and takes around 10 hours to reach Sankri from Dehradun.
+Buses run from the Mussoorie Bus Stand, which is 4 km away from ISBT and a half km away from the railway station.
 Dehradun is well connected with Delhi by buses anyways.

 The Nearest airport is Dehradun from Sankri and then you can book a private cab or follow the bus options as mentioned in this article.

 A cab costs around Rs 5500/- and can accommodate four to five people.
 You can book a cab from Dehradun.

 You can take a direct train from Delhi to Dehradun in the night and then catch a bus to Sankri in the morning.
 The best option is to take Nanda Devi AC Express which leaves at 11:50 PM and reaches at 5:40 AM in Dehradun.

 The best way to experience a trek is with a plan that has some room for movement.
 The Kedarkantha Trek ideally takes around 4-5 days and encompasses some of the greatest views and the most magnificent campsites along the way.